 A Quick Guide for Applying to the MA Filmmaking Programme

 Our MA Filmmaking programme has three intakes a year; September, January and May.
 Each intake has its own application period and separate deadlines.
 Regardless of which intake you choose, the course duration stays the same; this is a full- time, two-year programme.
-Please note, there is no part-time, online or distance learning mode of study for this programme.
+Please note, there is no part-time mode of study for this programme.

 We welcome applications from a wide variety of candidates who can demonstrate their passion for film and meet our minimum academic or professional entry requirements.

 Applications are made online through the LFS website via our online application system.
 Click here to be taken to the application portal.

 There are separate application periods and deadlines for each September, January and May intake and these are listed here.
 Additionally, there are different deadlines for UK/EU/EEA and International (Non-EU) students which you can find here.
 If you are unsure of your applicant status, please contact our team for confirmation on firstname.lastname@example.org.